 How to Grow Carrots With Kids

 Carrots can be tricky to grow.
 Some gardeners have great luck growing them, while others have nothing but trouble.
-That said, carrots are a great school garden crop because, when timed properly, they can be harvested pretty much year round, especially before the end of school and into the following winter.
+That said, carrots are a great school garden crop because, when timed properly, they can be harvested pretty much year round, especially before the end of school and, when planted in late summer, can be harvested into the following winter and spring.
 Here are my top tips for how to grow carrots with kids in school and backyard gardens.
+A reminder that this post is intended as a helpful step-by-step guide on how to grow carrots with kids in school or backyard gardens, my advice is tailored to growing carrots specifically with children, or in a school garden context.
+Some advice might might be different than conventional gardening advice for that reason.

 Carrots are grown from seed and can be sown directly into the garden soil in spring, summer and fall.
 In my experience, it is best to dig the trench for carrots deeply.
 Children love the experience of digging up and turning over the soil at a good depth.
 This is important so the carrots have loose soil to send down their roots unobstructed.